cloudmesh-community/book/chapters/in/AmazonElasticBeanstalk.md

 * Database

 ## How to provision a Amazon Elastic Beanstalk Environment for Quick Start

+:o: remove this section

+:o: there is no space before :

+:o: Assumption : is not a full sentence use `select` instead of double quotes so they ar everbatim

+:o: (see ...) is an incomplete sentence and does not have a period.
+Review grammar rulkes on setting periods e.g. it needs to be inside the sendtence and the period needs to be behind .

+:o: you shoudl have looked at the modifications i made to your other text

+:o: All figures must be refered to

 This section will help with steps to be followed to create a Highly Availble, Load Balanced sample application on Elastic Beanstalk in a few quick Steps.